Logo Icon

 CBSE Class 12 Accountancy Revised Syllabus

-The revised CBSE Class 12 Syllabus consists of two parts: Part A and Part B. Check the detailed syllabus of both part A and part B from the post below.
+The revised CBSE Class 12 Syllabus consists of Part A and Part B. Check the detailed syllabus of parts A and B from the post below.

 • Partnership: features, Partnership Deed.

-• Provisions of the Indian Partnership Act 1932in the absence of partnership deed.
+• Provisions of the Indian Partnership Act 1932 in the absence of a partnership deed.

 • Fixed v/s fluctuating capital accounts.
 Preparation of Profit and Loss Appropriation account-division of profit among partners, a guarantee of profits.